databricks/tmm/NASA-circulars-rag/README.md

 This project accompanies the Data + AI Summit 2024 presentation "Streaming Data Pipelines: From Supernovas to LLMs", which is available [here](https://www.databricks.com/dataaisummit/session/streaming-data-pipelines-supernovas-llms).

 **Note:** This is not a beginner tutorial, nor is it a step-by-step guide.
-For introductory tutorials, please visit [databricks.com/demos](https://databricks.com/demos).
+For easy to replicate tutorials, please visit [databricks.com/demos](https://databricks.com/demos).

 ## Project Description